hkk97/rust_x3dh_e2e/README.md

 The test results will be displayed in the console.

-##### Performance BenchmarksTo measure the performance of this project, you can run benchmarks using the following command:bashcargo benchThe benchmark results will be displayed in the console.
+##### Performance BenchmarksTo measure the performance of this project, you can run benchmarks using the following command:

 ## Running Benchmark
 You can run bench for this project using the following command: